Ektanoor/Vanyad-Geo/README.md

  but not impossible.
 OpenStreetMap itself has semantic bases that attempt to help or solve these discrepancies.
 So this is one of the TODO's of this program.

-Well, for the momente, that's all folks...
+Well, for the moment, that's all folks...